-- Short Dialysis Session: A dialysis that was terminated early or included many interruptions - Extra Dialysis Run - SUF: If a sequential UF and dialysis was ordered that is not the patient's routine prescription. - Longer Dialysis Session: If the patient was on longer than the usual ordered time. - b.
-If the URR result on the routine monthly lab is less than 65% and/or the spKT/V is less than 1.2 check to make sure the dialysis time is at 4 hours or longer, a high-flux dialyzer is in use and the Qb is 300 ml/min or higher.
+- Shortened Dialysis Session: A dialysis that was terminated early or included many interruptions - Extra Dialysis Run - SUF: If a sequential UF and dialysis was ordered that is not the patient's routine prescription. - Longer Dialysis Session: If the patient was on longer than the usual ordered time. - b.
+If the spKT/V result on the routine monthly lab is less than 1.2, check to make sure the dialysis time is at 4 hours or longer, an appropriate high-flux dialyzer is in use and the Qb is 300 ml/min or higher.

-Repeat the URR and spKt/V at the next dialysis.
+Repeat the spKt/V at the next dialysis.
 If these are still below target then call the nephrologist for orders.